You have the right to complain about a solicitor or advocate if you're unhappy with:

 You can usually only complain to the SLCC if you've already complained to the solicitor or advocate, or their firm, directly.

 The SLCC decides how your complaint should be handled.
 This depends on whether your complaint is about:

 - how the solicitor or advocate behaved

-You don't need to know what type of complaint you have – the SLCC will decide this.
+You do not need to know what type of complaint you have – the SLCC will decide this.

 Complaints about service

 The SLCC investigates complaints about a solicitor or advocate's service.

 You might be offered mediation – this is when an impartial person talks through your issue with you and the solicitor or advocate.
 It can often be a speedier way of resolving your complaint.

 The SLCC might decide to conduct a formal investigation.
 If they agree with your complaint, the investigator may recommend that the solicitor or advocate: